UK says Snowden leaks hurt its national security, could expose spies

 “INACCURATE CLAIMS”

-Snowden set off an international furor when he told newspapers in June that the NSA was mining the personal data of users of Google, Facebook, Skype and other U.S. companies under a secret program codenamed Prism.
+Snowden set off an international furore when he told newspapers in June that the NSA was mining the personal data of users of Google, Facebook, Skype and other U.S. companies under a secret programme codenamed Prism.
 Facing espionage charges at home, he has taken temporary asylum in Russia.

 Outrage among privacy campaigners and the media was fuelled when British authorities used anti-terrorism laws to detain Miranda for nine hours when he stopped off at Heathrow on August 18 on his way home to Brazil from a trip to ferry materials between Greenwald and a film maker in Berlin.